-The search plots for bats will be circular, with a 50-m search radius around each turbine.
-The search plots for seabirds and nēnē will be elliptical, with a 60-m search radius upwind of each turbine and a 90-m search radius downwind of each turbine.
+The search plots for all species will be elliptical, with a 60-m search radius upwind of each turbine and a 90-m search radius downwind of each turbine.
 The search plot for birds around the MET tower will have a search radius equal to 50% of the tower height.
 Where search plots overlap due to closely spaced turbines, the overlapping areas will only be searched once per survey.
 These search radii were determined using the ballistics models of Hull and Muir (2010) and are consistent with those used by other projects in the region.
 Hull and Muir (2010) found that for small turbines (65-m [213-foot] hub height and 66-m [217-foot] rotor diameter), 99% of bat fatalities landed within 45 m (148 feet) of the turbine base, and for large-sized carcasses, 99% fall within 97 m (318 feet) of the turbine base.
 The turbines at Pakini Nui are consistent with this small turbine size, having a 65-m hub height and a 70-m rotor diameter; thus, these model results are applicable to the Project Area.

 Search plots at wind farms in Hawai'i typically range from 75-100% of turbine height.
 Prior to ITP/ITL issuance, it was agreed, with USFWS and DLNR concurrence (meeting with the USFWS and DLNR, February 20, 2014), that the upwind portion of the search plot could be set to 60% of the turbine height, whereas the downwind portion could be lengthened to 90% of the turbine height (Figure 7.1) because of the strong prevailing winds that blow from the east (between 70 and 90 degrees) more than 95% of the time.
 Generally, more carcasses are expected to be found either up or down the array or toward the downwind portion of the site because of the prevailing winds, although carcasses could fall into the "upwind" (east) direction during Kona wind events.
-This elliptical search plot (60-m upwind, 90-m downwind) will be maintained for seabirds and nēnē.
-A subset of this search plot, a circular plot with a 50-m radius centered on the turbine, will be used for Hawaiian hoary bats (referred to as the Hawaiian hoary bat search plot).
-If a bat carcass is discovered outside this radius during searches for seabird and nēnē fatalities, the carcass will be reported to the USFWS and DOFAW, and the search radius size reevaluated.
 Per the models in Hull and Muir (2010), these search plots are sized to capture 96% of large birds and > 99% of small birds and bats before accounting for unsearchable areas.